-Injury, infection, and underling health conditions can all cause swelling in the legs and ankles.
+Injury, infection, heart failure, kidney disease, and other underlying health conditions can all cause swelling in the legs and ankles.

 Some causes of this swelling, such as standing or walking for long periods, are generally harmless.
 However, sudden or chronic swelling in the legs and ankles can indicate a health problem.